 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.58.5.

-Use the Java annotation and a Javadoc tag to indicate deprecation of classes, methods, or member fields
+Use the Java annotation and a Javadoc tag to indicate deprecation of classes, methods, or member fields.

 Rewrite code that uses deprecated language features to remove such use whenever possible.